What Is My User Agent?

 What is a user agent?

 The purpose of UAs is to allow servers and network peers, like websites, to identify information about the user.
-To clarify, this includes applications, operating systems, browsers, and browser versions, along with other technical details.
+To clarify, this includes application, operating system, and browser identification, along with other technical details.
 This allows websites to optimize browsing experiences for people across all browsers and operating systems.

 Websites that can detect UA information are capable of redirecting mobile customers to the mobile version of the website.
 This enhances the customers’ experience and makes them more likely to return.
 Not all sites have UA detection in place, however; in some cases, the lack of UA detection is what makes a website look bad on mobile.